 Q: What is the rate of human population growth and why is this relevant to the issue of climate change?

-A: In 1961 there were 3.1 billion of us.
-The present number is surpassing 8.2 billion and increasing 65 million every year.
-The more of us there are the more energy we demand.
-The more energy we demand, the more CO2 we produce from fossil carbon.
+A: In 1961, there were 3.1 billion of us.
+The present number surpasses 8.2 billion and increases by 65 million every year.
+The more of us there are, the more we demand from the natural resources of the planet.
+The more energy we produce for our growing population, more CO2 gets added to the atmosphere and the ocean because of the burning of fossil carbon.

 Q: What is fossil carbon?